mlb2251/stitch-artifact/README.md

 - Runtime requirement: < 1 min (Ours took 34s)
 - Memory requirement: low (Peak 200MB)
 - Expected output: This will produce a large amount of output quickly as many stitch runs are launched serially.
-A full expeted output log is given in `experiments/make-claim-1.log`
+A full expected output log is given in `experiments/make-claim-1.log`
 - Comments:
   - expected plots and other outputs are prepopulated in the artifact, however `make claim-1` will clear these outputs before re-running.
   - `make claim-1-viz` will execute just the graphing code for `claim-1` in case you encounter an error in the Python error and would like to re-run just that part of the code.

 ### Validating Claim 1

 View the following plots in `stitch/experiments/plots` to verify that they align with those in the paper.
-Be mindful to get the exact file name, as some additional similarly named plots are also generated. :
+Be mindful to get the exact file name, as some additional similarly named plots are also generated:
 - Fig 6: `benches_compression_ratio_min.pdf`
 - Fig 7: `benches_mem_peak_kb.pdf`
 - Fig 8: `benches_time_per_inv_with_rewrite.pdf`